-What will the IPRC consider in making its placement decision?
+What will the IPRC consider?

 Before the IPRC can consider placing your child in a special education class, it must consider whether placement in a regular class with appropriate special education services will:

 - Meet your child's needs; and - Be consistent with your preferences.